 The main ingredient is meperidine—a synthetic opioid painkiller that is highly addictive.
 When a person is using Demerol regularly, their neurons become used to the substance.
 This process takes place in the reward system in one’s brain.
 This mechanism is the cause why cravings, euphoria, and withdrawal symptoms occur.
 It takes a lot of time for the brain to recover from drug use, and in some cases, the changes in the brain can be permanent.

 Those structural brain changes can also cause certain psychological issues such as:

 - Aggressive behavior

-> Demerol high refers to the nice, happy feelings that you feel shortly after its intake.
-Your dosage depends on your prescription, as well as their audacity if taken for fun.
-Depending on one’s tolerance to the drug, as well as an individual’s height and weight, a dose can vary from 50 mg to 150 mg.
+Users describe the Demerol high as the pleasant, happy feelings that feel shortly after its intake.
+Doses for recreational purpose can vary from 50 mg to 150 mg, depending on one’s tolerance to the drug, as well as an individual’s height and weight.

-> One of the drugs most important therapeutic effects is instant pain relief, which is also one of the reasons why recreational users opt for this substance—to achieve an immediate “high.”
+One of the drugs most important therapeutic effects is instant pain relief, which is also one of the reasons why recreational users opt for this substance—to achieve an immediate “high.”
 Because it affects the reward system in the brain, this medicine can also induce feelings of delight and glee.